LiAndrw/LoLVoidGrubsImpact/README.md

 After fitting the final model and seeing how well it performed on testing data, our final model recieved an accuracy of 0.98430851 and a F1 score of 0.98438740.
 For losses, the F1 score was 0.98, and for wins, the F1 score was 0.98.
 Despite the base model already having high accuracy and F1 scores, the final model was still able to improve on it noticeably, showing slight improvements to every single previous performance metric.

 ## Fairness Analysis
+This fairness analysis will first split the data into 2 groups: **high `'totalgold'`** and **low `'totalgold'`**.
+Games where the team being analyzed obtained `'totalgold'` values <= 58079 were classified as low `'totalgold'` games, and games where the team being analyzed obtained `'totalgold'` values > 58079 were classified as high `'totalgold'` games.
+I chose **58079** as the threshold value due to that being the median value of `'totalgold'`.

+I chose **F1 score differences** as the evaluation metric, subtracting the F1 score for low `'totalgold'` predictions from those of high `'totalgold'` predictions.
+This is because want to see if the model evaluates low `'totalgold'` and high `'totalgold'` games equally.

+The following statements are the null and alternative hypotheses, test statistic, and significance level:

+**Null Hypothesis**: The model is fair.
+Its F1 scores for lower and higher `'totalgold'` games are roughly the same.

+**Alternative Hypothesis**: The model is unfair.
+Its F1 score for higher `'totalgold'` games are lower than those for lower `'totalgold'` games.

+**Test Statistic**: Difference in F1 score between games where a team earned a low `'totalgold'` value and games where a team earned a high `'totalgold'` value.

+**Significance-Value**: 0.05.

+Below is a graph showing the distribution of the test statistics:

+<iframe
+  src="assets/modelfairness.html"
+  width="800"
+  height="250"
+  frameborder="0"
+></iframe>

+The observed difference in F1 scores was found to be -0.0162.
+The permutation test was done with 1000 trials.
+I got a p-value of 0, which was below the significance level of 0.05, so we reject the null hypothesis.
+The model does worse at classifying games where teams have high `'totalgold'` values compared to games where teams have low `'totalgold'` values.